sambartik/route2me/README.md

 Optionally you can set a timeout value that will perform the same check again as stated above.

+> From my experience there was also a need to restart all dependant containers if ever wireguard container got restarted without changing its ID.
+Because of that I decided to do it in a mod as well.

 # Configuration
 First of all, you need to give the wireguard container read-only access to ``docker.sock`` file in order to allow this to work.
 The mod is configurable via two ways: enviroment variables and labels: